And by the way, folks, I don't mean to be beating this to dead horse, but it's worth mentioning.

 At every stop, we engineered more anti-Hillary health care bodies, people, than Hillary had supporters.

-There was even one help me out on this, Mr. Snerdley.
+There was even one, help me out on this, Mr. Snerdley.

-I I got a vague memory that we even caused them to change the route one day.
+I've got a vague memory that we even caused them to change the route one day.

-They they they had their announced route.
+They had their announced route.

-Everybody knew well in advance what the stops are going to be, and they undercover of darkness, change the route so that they can go to a place that was unannounced.
+And they, under cover of darkness, changed the route so that they could go to a place that was unannounced.

-Now I use the word sabotage lightly.
+Now, I use the word sabotage lightly.

 We didn't do anything.

-We're just talking about the Hillary healthcare tour and her bus tour, and she's highlighted this thing, and it was made to look like that she is going coast to coast on a bus to demonstrate all of the massive national support for Hillary care.
+And it was made to look like that she is going coast to coast on a bus to demonstrate all of the massive national support for Hillary Care.

 And it didn't exist.

-Hillary care was not supported by a majority of people, just like Obamacare never was.
+Hillary Care was not supported by a majority of people, just like Obamacare never was.

 Be great if you could turn out and greet Hillary.